parlarjb/PDF-Merge/README.md

 Given these two PDF documents, this script will merge them into, with all the pages in the right order.
 Note that we assume that the even-numbered pages will be in reverse order.

-### optfunc.py
+### Requirements

-`optfunc.py` is not my work, it comes from Simon Willison: https://github.com/simonw/optfunc
+You'll need PyPDF, which is available via `pip` as well as `optfunc`, which you can get here: https://github.com/simonw/optfunc